John Gilstrap

 John Gilstrap (born February 27, 1957) is an American novelist and a New York Times Bestselling author of over twenty thrillers, including the Jonathan Grave thriller series, which first appeared in 2009.
 His prior works include five stand-alone novels and one nonfiction thriller about the Delta Force rescue of Kurt Muse.

 Biography

-Gilstrap was raised in Northern Virginia, where he attended public school in Fairfax County Public Schools, graduating from Robinson Secondary School in 1975.
-Gilstrap lives in Fairfax, Virginia and has a YouTube channel where he gives writing advice and insight on the publishing industry.
+John Gilstrap was raised in Northern Virginia, where he attended public school in Fairfax County Public Schools, graduating from Robinson Secondary School in 1975.
+Gilstrap earned a bachelor's degree in 1979 from the College of William & Mary in Virginia, and a master's degree from University of Southern California in 1983.
+He lives in Berkeley County, West Virginia and has a YouTube channel where he gives writing advice and insight on the publishing industry.

+Prior to his writing career, Gilstrap was a safety engineer specializing in explosives and hazardous materials.
+He served 15 years in the volunteer fire and rescue service, first with the Burke Volunteer Fire Department in Fairfax County, and later with the Occoquan-Woodbridge-Lorton Volunteer Fire Department in Prince William County, Virginia.